artemsaraiev/pd_backend_dev/api/DiscussionPubAPI.md

 - nothing

 **Effects:**
-- returns an array of dictionaries, each containing the Pub ID for the given paperId in the `result` field, or null if no pub exists.
-Returns an array with one dictionary containing `{ result: Pub | null }`.
+- returns the Pub ID for the given paperId.
+Returns an array with one dictionary if the pub exists, or an empty array if no pub exists.

 **Request Body:**
 ```json